 If you know people who watch Ramping Up your English, I suggest forming a conversation group with them.
 A group could be as few as 2 people, and should get bigger than 8.
 If you’re fortunate enough to find one, please don’t be shy.
 Get right in there and open you mouth, and make your mistakes.
 You’ll learn from them and you’ll find yourself looking forward to your meeting.
 You’ll also see the time fly as you get better and better at speaking English.

 Groups in Southern Oregon: English conversation groups meet at the Medford library.
+Due to COVID19 shutdowns, this program is inactive, as is the link that follows.
+We’ll have to see if it becomes active again when the pandemic is under control.
+Meanwhile, I’ll see if I can I can find groups available on Zoom.
+For online conversation, there’s a group that meets online via Zoom.
+The Spring 2021 class is full, but you can register for Summer.
+Click here to go to the homepage.
 Click here to find more information.
 Also, contact Rogue Community College in Medford and Grants Pass or Southern Oregon University in Ashland to see if they offer conversation groups as part of their community outreach.
 If you live outside of Southern Oregon, you may be able to find a conversation group at English at Large.

 If you can find a conversation group you’re comfortable with, by all means join it.
 If not, write a list of the Trains and Railroads topics you would want to discuss in a conversation group if you could find one.
 List at least 5 topics along with some notes about what you might say about them.